HongWuL/sAMPpred-GAT/README.md

 tensorboardX  2.5.1
 ```
 More detailed python libraries used in this project are referred to `requirements.txt`.
-Check your device and install the pytorch and pyG (torch-cluster, torch-scatter, torch-sparse, torch-geometric) according to your CUDA version.
+Check your CPU device and install the pytorch and pyG (torch-cluster, torch-scatter, torch-sparse, torch-geometric) according to your CUDA version.
-Note that torch-geometric 1.7.2 and tensorflow 1.14.0 are recommended, becuase our trained model does not support the `torch-geometric` with higher version , and the model from trRosetta does not support the `tensorflow` with higher version.
+| Note that torch-geometric 1.7.2 and tensorflow 1.14.0 are recommended, becuase our trained model does not support the `torch-geometric` with higher version , and the model from trRosetta does not support the `tensorflow` with higher version.

 ## Tools
 Two multiple sequence alignment tools and three databases are required: